jblindsay/whitebox-tools/readme.txt

 * Release Notes: *
 ******************

+Version 0.15.0 (XX-XX-2019)

+- Fixed a bug with the MultiscaleTopographicPositionImage tool that prevented proper output for files in GeoTIFF format.

 Version 0.14.0 (27-01-2019)
 - The release largely focusses on bug-fixes rather than adding new features.
 The following tools were added to the project: